amirhnajafiz/graphhub/app/docs/System Security/6_policies.md

 #### Alternative Approaches

-The key goal is to mitigate damage that may result from all pwerful root privileges.
+The key goal is to mitigate damage that may result from all powerful root privileges.
 So, we should break down root privilege into a number of sub-privileges, and decouple user privileges from program privileges.
 Like:

-- Domain and type enforcement : SELinux
+- Domain and type enforcement: SELinux (Redhat), AppArmor (Debian, Ubuntu)
 - Linux capabilities

+## Domain and Type Enforcement (DTE)

+All subjects belong to __domains__.
+Users have default domains, but not all their processes belong to the same domain.
+Objects belong to __types__.
+DTE policies specify which domains have what access rights on which types.

+Processes can transite to another domain, typically when executing another program.
+These domain transitions are an important feature.

+### DTE and SELinux

+__Security-enhanced Linux (aks SELinux)__ combines standard UNIX DAC with DTE.
+Intuitively, the idea is to make access rights a function of user, program, or object.

+Generally speaking, MLS requires us to trust a program, or fully trust it.
+In contrast, DTE allows us to express limited trust that is a function of the program.
+It grants a program only those rights that it needs to carry out its function.

+### SELinux vs Information Flow

+In practice, DTE has turned out to be _one policy per application_.
+Therefore, scalability is an issue.
+In addition, SELinux policies are quite complex.
+On the other hand, information flow policies are simpler and closely related to high-level objectives.
+But, neither approach is easy enough for widespread use.